Lanzhou: Geography

-The Yellow River flows through from west to east.
+At 1600 m above sea level, Lanzhou lies in China's northwest geographical center.
+The metropolitan area covers more than 20 km2 of urbanisation along the southern banks of the Yellow River, which flows through from west to east.
+The Qilian Ranges, Mt.
+Pingliang, and Mt.
+Kongtong are located on the south and north sides of the city.

 Lanzhou is situated on the upper reaches of the Yellow River where it emerges from the mountains and has been a center since early times, being at the southern end of the route leading via the Hexi Corridor across Central Asia.
 It commands the approaches to the ancient capital area of Chang'an (modern Xi'an) in Shaanxi province from both the west and the northwest, as well as the area of Qinghai Lake via the upper waters of the Yellow River and its tributaries.

 Climate

-Lanzhou is situated in the temperate zone and enjoys a semi-arid climate (Köppen BSk) with hot summers and cold and very dry winters.
+Lanzhou is situated in the temperate zone and has a semi-arid climate (Köppen BSk) with hot summers and cold and very dry winters.
 In the urban core, based on 1971–2000 normals, the monthly 24-hour average temperature ranges from −4.1 °C in January to 23.4 °C in July.
 The mean annual temperature is 10.9 °C, while annual rainfall is 309 mm, almost all of which falls from May to October.
 The winters are so dry that snowfall is sometimes restricted to fall and spring.
-With monthly percent possible sunshine ranging from 50 percent in December to 59 percent in February, sunshine is generous but not abundant, as the city receives 2,424 hours of bright sunshine annually.
+With monthly percent possible sunshine ranging from 47 percent in September to 57 percent in April, sunshine is generous but not abundant, as the city receives 2,350 hours of bright sunshine annually.